Updated November 2017

 Louis Garneau Blizzard II

 For trail breaking in deeper snow, optimized flotation is key.
-Flotation, largely, is a function of "pounds per square inch."
+Flotation, primarily, is a function of "pounds per square inch."
 You weigh what you weigh, so choosing a larger pair offers more flotation.
 Choosing the right size, with a whole market full of choices, is challenging.
 In making our selection we simply followed the manufacturer's recommendation for each model we chose.
 It was the Louis Garneau Blizzard II

 that was the largest we tested.
 At a reasonable weight, with a very comfortable and easy-to-use binding, the Blizzard gets our recommendation for off-trail and deep snow use.

-Read full review: Louis Garneau Blizzard II
+Read review: Louis Garneau Blizzard II

 Top Pick for Trails